John Cale in liverpool

 Timeline: 2017

-Invited by board member James Murphy he delivered a speech for a benefit for Art Space The Kitchen the Hammerstein Ballroom, New York on April 17.
-All attendes are presented with a toe bag printed with a Fear s a man’s best friend.
-He discussed language:
+Invited by board member James Murphy he delivers a speech for a benefit for Art Space The Kitchen at the Hammerstein Ballroom, New York on April 17.

 "Language was both a problem and an inspiration for me.
 I grew up with my mother speaking Welsh, and the rest of my family speaking Welsh.
 I was seven years old when I learned English at school, and could speak to my father and have a conversation."